 AWS60 gable frames

 The AWS60 window is an ideal product for shaped and gable frames.
-Schuco have a variable corner cleat allowing the corners of the frame to be securely jointed no matter what angle.
-Home extensions are being designed with vaulted ceilings making the most of the height and light.
+Schuco has a variable corner cleat allowing the corners of the frame to be securely jointed no matter what angle.
+Home extensions with vaulted ceilings making the most of the height and light.
 An excellent way to make the most of the light is to put a glazed gable frame above the bifold doors.
-The building will need to support the roof it is suprising how many builders think the roof can be supported by the glazing frames make sure your roof is self supporting and in most cases has a supporting beam to ensure no transfer of weight is transfered to the bifold doors.
+The building will need to support the roof it is surprising how many builders think the glazing frames can support the roof make sure your roof is self-supporting and in most cases has a supporting beam to ensure no transfer of weight to the bifold doors.